usnistgov/800-63-3/sp800-63-3/cover.md

 **AAL 1**: Provides some assurance that the claimant controls the authenticator registered to a subscriber.
 AAL 1 requires at least single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires a secure authentication protocol through which the claimant demonstrates possession and control of the authenticator(s).

-**AAL 2**: Provides high confidence that the claimant controls the authenticators registered to a subscriber.
+**AAL 2**: Provides high confidence that the claimant controls authenticators registered to a subscriber.
 In addition to requirements of AAL 1, two different authentication factors are required.
 Approved cryptographic techniques are required at AAL 2 and above.

 **AAL 3** – Provides very high confidence that the claimant controls the authenticator registered to a subscriber.
 In addition to requirments for AAL 2, authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is like AAL 2 but also requires that a "hard" cryptographic authenticator provide impersonation resistance.
+AAL 3 is like AAL 2 but also requires requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.

 [**SP 800-63C Federation and Assertions**](#800-63c)